nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 wordsAndDefinitions.Add("Awesome", "The feeling of students when they are learning C#");

 /*
-    Use square bracket lookup to get the definition two words and output them to the console
+    Use square brackets to get the definition of two of the words and then output them to the console
 */

 /*
-    Loop over dictionary to get the following output:
+    Below, loop over the wordsAndDefinitions dictionary to get the following output:
         The definition of [WORD] is [DEFINITION]
         The definition of [WORD] is [DEFINITION]
         The definition of [WORD] is [DEFINITION]